nxp-appcodehub/dm-ml-ir-sensor-people-counting/README.md

 [<img src="https://mcuxpresso.nxp.com/static/icon/nxp-logo-color.svg" width="100"/>](https://www.nxp.com)

 ## Leveraging deep learning to count the number of people in a room using a low-resolution 8x8 infrared array sensor
-*The title should clearly indicate what the example code does.
-If the example is for an application note, then the document reference (e.g. AN12345) should be appended at the beginning.*

-This shows how to create a deep learning model to count the number of people in a room using a low-resolution 8x8 infrared array sensor.
+This demo shows how to create a deep learning model to count the number of people in a room using a low-resolution 8x8 infrared array sensor.

-*Description should provide a clear explanation of what the code is for, and provide links to any related documentation.
-If documentation is included in the Github repo then its location should be mentioned here, along with the name of documentation file(s).
-If the code is a snippet/general software, then a sufficient description must be provided for a developer to fully understand the example, either in this readme or in another document in the repo.*

-*If the code is an App SW pack then a link to the software summary page (SSP) on nxp.com must be provided.*

-*If the code is a demo, then a link to any related videos on nxp.com.Youtube, and/or other related pages must be provided.*

-*For training content you must reference the class training number (e.g. AMP-ENT-T4545), if available.
-You should also refer the reader to the training workbook and other materials from the class here.*

-*Ask yourself - if you were finding this code for the first time, is there enough information to make it useful?
-Think **QUALITY**.*

 #### Boards: LPCXpresso55S69, LPCXpresso55S28
 #### Categories: AI/ML, Vision